uswds/uswds-site/pages/patterns/complex-form/progress-easily.md

             <li>Break questions into small, meaningful chunks.
 Only show questions on one micro-topic at a time.</li>
             <li>Show the user where they are in the process.
 Because data entered may impact future steps, consider whether a component like the <a href="https://designsystem.digital.gov/components/step-indicator/">Step Indicator</a> is a fit for a specific form.</li>
             <li>Allow the user to complete the form in the order they choose, if possible.
 If changes to answers may impact steps already completed, inform the user of potential impacts and confirm before invalidating previous form entries.</li>
             <li>Allow the users to save and resume.
-Some users may need to take breaks as they complete a form on a difficult topic.</li>
+Some users may need to take breaks as they complete a form on a difficult topic.
+If users can save and resume the form, tell them so up front, so they know this is an option.</li>
             <li>Do provide users with an option to get help (a phone number or chat, for example) if they get stuck or have a question.</li>
           </ul>
         </div>